apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Dedicated GoogleApps support, deprecated since CAS `6.2.x`, is now removed from the CAS codebase.
 - The `RegexRegisteredService` service type, deprecated since CAS `6.6.x`, is now removed from the CAS codebase.

+### Cerbos Access Strategy

+Application access requests and decisions can now be submitted to [Cerbos](../services/Service-Access-Strategy-Cerbos.html) for evaluation.

+### Stateless Ticket Registry

+A new stateless ticket registry option is now available that does not track or store tickets in a persistent manner via a backend storage technology.
+[See this](../ticketing/Stateless-Ticket-Registry.html) for details.

 ## Other Stuff